Solar Grant Evaluation Criteria

-- How much of the total project cost will be funded by sources other than the solar grant?
+- How much of the total project cost will be funded by sources other than the City of Boulder Solar Grant?

 - A minimum of 50 percent of the project cost must come from other sources; a higher percentage is better.

-- How does the proposed project increase public awareness of renewable energy, the City of Boulder Solar Grant and other LEAD programs?
+- How does the proposed project increase public awareness of renewable energy, the City of Boulder Solar Grant and other Climate + Sustainability programs?

 - Does the proposed project provide additional environmental, social or economic benefits for the community?

 There are usually two grant cycles each year and applications must be received by 5 pm on April 30 or October 31.
 If the deadline falls on a weekend, it will be moved to the following Monday.

 Recipients will be notified by the end of May and the end of November, respectively.

 There are two versions of the Solar Grant application - one for homeowners and one for nonprofits.
 Please make sure you use the appropriate version for your situation.

 Contact Solar Grant Program Coordinator Sandy Briggs at [email protected] or 303-441-1931.

 For one-on-one technical assistance with completing your application, please visit the Boulder Public Library's e-services section.
 There are also public computers available for use at the West Senior Center, if needed.